grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (night 2, run to Stilt City)

 The dark spread slowly from behind, catching up to and overtaking the _Gnat_.
-When it did, Captain Percy raised the _Prospect_ to the surface and began night crew rotations, with someone always on the radar and someone always in the lookout ring.
+When it did, Percy raised the _Prospect_ to the surface and began night crew rotations, with someone always on the radar and someone always in the lookout ring.
 A filet knife of a moon came up behind a thick, oppressive haze, its sharp points dulled as if they had been poked one too many times through a heavy fabric or leather.

 Shakes ran the _Gnat_ off at some distance for the first half of the night, and then dove and brought it under to mate with the _Prospect_.
 This dramatically slowed the _Prospect_'s speed, but Percy figured this was worth the trade-off of keeping Shakes alert and relatively sane during the day by giving him a chance to sleep while they kept moving.
 He came on board and ate a couple of large bowls of a hot brown soup Gregory had left simmering on the range, accompanied by thick slices of a stale and grainy bread which Shakes would cover in butter and soak in the soup until each bite softened.
 He slept for a few hours in one of the _Prospect_'s padded racks.
-As the sky lightened in the east, Captain Percy woke him and told him it was time to get the _Gnat_ off.
+As the sky lightened in the east, Percy woke him and told him it was time to get the _Gnat_ off.

 [//]: # (----- invisible character break)